netxms/netxms-doc/admin/concepts.rst

 Unmanaged status
 ----------------

 Objects can be unmanaged.
 In this status object is not polled, DCIs are not collected, no data is updated about object.
-This status can be used to store data about object that temporrary or at permonently unavailabe or not managed.
+This status can be used to store data about object that temporary or at permanently unavailable or not managed.

 .. _maintenance_mode:

-Maintanence mode
+Maintenance mode
 ------------------

 This is special status, because it is not included in usual status lit.
 This status prevents event processing for special node.
 While this status node is still polled and DCI data is still collected, but no event is generated.

 Event Processing
 ================